transdigiware/blockchain/reference/hsm-gemalto.md

   ```
   {: codeblock}

-4. **HSM client** In order to use the HSM, the {{site.data.keyword.blockchainfull_notm}} Platform needs the address of the PCKS #11 proxy.
+4. **HSM client:** In order to use the HSM, the {{site.data.keyword.blockchainfull_notm}} Platform needs the address of the PCKS #11 proxy.
 The combination of the **cluster-ip address** of the PCKS #11 proxy and the associated port form the PCKS #11 proxy address that is required by console when you configure a node to use the HSM.
 Again, run the following command using the Kubernetes CLI from your HSM client:

   ```
   $ kubectl get service -n hsm